 From this table, we see that all initial values are the same, being equal to x0 = 100, but the final values of x(10) differ significantly.
 Your intuition may trick you here because the difference between 1% and 3% doesn't look like much, but after ten periods, this amounts to a 21.67% higher value for x(10) for 3%-growth as compared to 1%-growth.

 If you compare the 10%-growth to 5%-growth, you will notice an even greater difference, 59.23% in favor of 10%-growth.
 You can observe this contrast in the following graphical representation of the four exponential growth functions:Comparison of exponential growths with different rates of growth

-Other real-world applications of the formula for exponential growth and decay
+What are real-world applications of the exponential growth?

 - population growth of bacteria, viruses, plants, animals and people